Program Director: Enaya Othman, Ph.D.

 Readings in English translation of selected masterpieces of Arabic and Islamic literature.
 Knowledge of Arabic language not required.

 ARBC 3220.
 Arab and Muslim Women in the United States.
 3 cr. hrs.

 Uses the disciplines of history, gender, and cultural studies to examine the experiences of Arab and Muslim women in the United States.
 Special focus on the intersection of globalization and locality, education and tradition, spatial and temporal contexts, individual and collective identities.
-Knowledge of Arabic not required.
 Taught in English.
+Knowledge of Arabic language not required.

 ARBC 3705.
 Arabic for Media.
 3 cr. hrs.

 Development of language skills necessary to comprehend and interact with a wide range of media communications such as writing, interviewing, broadcasting, reporting and news coverage.
 Covers topics and media current affairs in Arabic language about Arab culture, diplomacy, elections, economics, trade and industry and interviews with Arabic speakers.
 Materials from Arabic media including Al-Jazeera, BBC and Al-Ahram are used, in addition to text-related video and audio materials.
 Activities are designed to increase students’ writing and communicative, lexical and syntax abilities.
 Taught in Arabic.
 Open to native speakers.
 Prereq: ARBC 3001 or cons. of dept. ch.